publishkit/vault/pricing.md

 ## about kits

-- You can activate as many kit as desired.
+- You can activate as many kits as desired.
 - Each kit has a unique `id`
 - Each kit is associated with a subscription.
 - Kits are managed via the <a data-click="$chargebee.portal.open()"><i class="bx bxs-cog me-2"></i>Kit Portal</a>
-- The only configuration is a `domain` url.
+- The only configuration is a `domain` URL.

 > [!tip] kit portal
 > - simply send the OneTimePassword received by email and you will be logged into the portal, to manage your kits and billing details.